 The main purpose of mitosis is to accomplish cell regeneration, cell replacement, and growth in living organisms.
 Mitosis is important because it ensures that all new cells that are generated in a given organism will have the same number of chromosomes and genetic information.
 In order to accomplish this goal, mitosis occurs in four discrete, consistently consecutive phases: 1) prophase, 2) metaphase, 3) anaphase, and 4) telophase.

-Our in-depth post on mitosis is coming soon, so you can think of this as an intro to what mitosis is and how it works!
+We also have an in-depth post on mitosis here, so you can think of this as an intro to what mitosis is and how it works!
 What we want to focus on in more detail here are the 4 stages of mitosis: prophase, metaphase, anaphase, telophase, and what happens during those phases!
 So let’s get down to it.

 The 4 Phases of Mitosis: Prophase, Metaphase, Anaphase, Telophase

 So what are the stages of mitosis?
 The four stages of mitosis are known as prophase, metaphase, anaphase, telophase.
 Additionally, we’ll mention three other intermediary stages (interphase, prometaphase, and cytokinesis) that play a role in mitosis.

 During the four phases of mitosis, nuclear division occurs in order for one cell to split into two.
 Sounds simple enough, right?
 But different things occur in each step of mitosis, and each step is crucial to cell division occurring properly.
 That means successful cell division depends on the precision and regulation of each phase of mitosis.
 That’s why it’s important to be able to understand and articulate the role of each phase in mitosis overall.